liuxy1103/BISSG/README.md

 ```
 Therefore, for a fair comparison, we use the `bestDice' result from the site https://competition.codalab.org as our results in Table 3.

-Meanwhile, our best result has been update in the leaderboard, as shown in the follows:
+Meanwhile, our best result has been updated in the leaderboard, as shown in the follows:

 ![image](https://user-images.githubusercontent.com/54794058/168408336-22a147db-a7dd-4395-99b1-37c547e82d5a.png)